domwoe/access_control/README.md

 # Access Control on the Internet Computer

-**Note:** This demonstration project is still work in progress.
-Currently, the IC certificate inside the token is not cryptographically verified.
+**Note:** This is a demonstration project and hasn't been audited.
+Please use it for inspiration only.

 ## Motivation